 Fiber Cement is a composite made of limestone, iron, clay, cellulose fibers, fly ash, and water.
 This 100-year-old combination is an incredibly strong product that can hold up against New England’s toughest weather.
 It’s a great low-maintenance, eco-friendly option that most closely resembles wood (without as much of the hassle).
 There are many style and color choices, including “better-than-wood” trim options from leading manufacturer James Hardie.
 It can, however, be the more costly option.
 And, while it requires less consideration than wood, it does require more maintenance than the options below.
 As with all installations, the overall aesthetic is reflective of the installer’s technique.
 Make sure whoever you choose has worked with the product before and understands how to get you the trim look you want.
 It’s also a good idea to ask your provider about color retention, UV resistance, future painting needs, and the possibility of moisture damage.
 Discuss the insulation options and make sure they are included in your proposal.

 Composite Siding is traditionally made of scraps of pine or cedar combined with a resin to bind, but this formula can be susceptible to rot and termites.
 More modern composites are made with polymer resins, and granular stone to avoid these issues.
-Everlast, a New England based manufacturer, offers a realistic woodgrain texture made from impressions cast out of real cedar and a board and batten option (which is trending in 2023 alongside vertical panels).
+Everlast, a New York based manufacturer, offers a realistic woodgrain texture made from impressions cast out of real cedar and a board and batten option (which is trending in 2023 alongside vertical panels).
 Tando’s Beach House Shake has become a coastal favorite for its realistic look and durability.
 Composite tends to offer the best moisture reduction and ventilation systems.
 Be sure to ask your installer about painting options as some composite can be painted while others cannot.
 As with the fiber cement, ask about wind ratings, color fading, and UV resistance and compare your results if they’re running head-to-head.

 Vinyl is the most cost-effective siding option.
 It is virtually maintenance free.
 Experienced installation and custom trim work are keys to getting the best ROI.
 Industry insiders will tell you it’s the trim work that distinguishes a good job from a great one.
 Most of the cons associated with vinyl aren’t factors when you work with a contractor who understands your home’s climate, the material itself, and the installation process.
 The wrong contractor, however, can actually lower your ROI.
 Color fading can also negatively impact your home over time, so be sure to ask about this during your consult.
 Replacement panels are commonly weighed against the cost of repainting existing wood.
 So, if this is a consideration, be sure to ask about your installers replacement process should you need anything in the future.